Evil1991/universalpay/Readme.md

-With this module, you can create an unlimited number of payment methods without writing separate modules.
+1With this module, you can create an unlimited number of payment methods without writing separate modules.

 Features :
 Creates an unlimited number of fully customizable methods of payment